Love Thy Neighbour

 to the most needy in our community

-We are a group of volunteers in the London Borough of Sutton helping neighbors that are struggling during these hard times by distributing FREE fresh healthy food boxes.
+We are a group of volunteers in the London Borough of Sutton helping neighbours that are struggling during these hard times by distributing FREE fresh healthy food boxes.

 Sutton Community Project provides a safe place where brings people together, connect, integrate into the society, learn new skills and reduce food waste by saving unsold surplus food on the weekly basis.

-Life can sometimes throw us and is challenging for many; families with low income, the elderly, unemployed, special needs, physical & mental health issues, immigration status etc. especially right now impacted by recent covid pandemic, higher inflation, global food insecurity and Russian/Ukrainian war.
+Life can sometimes throw us and is challenging for many - especially for families on low income, the elderly, the unemployed, adults/children with special needs, physical & mental health issues and sometimes due to immigration status.
+The ongoing cost of living crisis, global food insecurity and refugees that particularly affected by Russia-Ukraine war war or 2023 Israel–Hamas war.